-Looking for some gift ideas for Christmas?
-There's been a rich seam of rugby literature published this year, so here's a whole bundle of books well worth forking out for
+Looking for great rugby books, whether for yourself or as a gift?
+There was some top rugby literature published in 2020, so here's a bundle of books worth forking out for

 Best Rugby Books 2020

-Star-name autobiographies perennially feature heavily in rugby publishing and there are some crackers this year.
+Star-name autobiographies perennially feature heavily in rugby publishing and there have been some crackers of late.
 But there’s a feast of other material available: histories, critiques, hard men and the haka.
 You have the poignancy of serious injury and the purity of children’s adventures, real life and fiction side by side.
 Here are the best rugby books of 2020…

 Best Rugby Books 2020

 Joe Marler: Loose Head, published by Ebury Press

 Just like a rugby ball, you never know which way you’ll bounce.
 So says the England prop whose colourful career is reflected in this rollicking book covering everything from rituals to red mist, nudity to nicknames.
 Ghostwriter Rachel Murphy unravels the complex character that is Marler, a player who twice retired from Test rugby and twice changed his mind.

 With immaculate timing comes the definitive history of Exeter Chiefs.
 Just how did they turn from cliquey meanderers in the mid-1980s to widely loved European champions in 2020?
 Rob Kitson boards the bus to guide us through their hightailed journey, providing fascinating biogs of key men like Tony Rowe and Rob Baxter.
 It won’t just be Chiefs fans who lap this up.